auranic/auranic.github.io/_pages/about.md

 ------

-Over the past 20 years, I've been developing new and improving existing methods of machine learning aimed at quantifying the complexity of multi-dimensional data point clouds.
+Over the past 20 years, I've been developing new and improving existing methods of machine learning aimed at tackling the complexity of multi-dimensional data point clouds.
-In collaboration with my long-term collaborators from <a href="https://www2.le.ac.uk/centres/mmc">University of Leicester</a> we develop scalable tools for robust dimensionality reduction, applicable for data distributions characterized by non-trivial complex structure and organization.
+Together with my long-term collaborators from <a href="https://www2.le.ac.uk/centres/mmc">University of Leicester</a> we develop scalable tools for robust dimensionality reduction, applicable for data distributions characterized by non-trivial complex structure and organization.
 We introduced methods of <a href="https://www.sciencedirect.com/science/article/pii/S0893965906001856">topological graph grammars</a> and